Just a week and three doses of an experimental drug has vastly improved the condition of a young child who previously was close to death.

 The levels of the virus have dropped from 250,000 copies per milliliter to only 367 copies, with the likelihood the virus could be gone by sometime next week.
 Aimee Hardy, his mother, said, “I’m beside myself with how effective this drug was so quickly.”

 Before getting the drug, Hardy was struggling with heart and kidney failure, on top of constantly throwing up blood.
-With the drug, Hardy is now only left with the damage done to his kidneys - from other drugs he was on.
+With the drug, Hardy is now only left with the damage done to his kidneys.
 He could potentially need to remain on dialysis for the rest of his life.

 As previously reported, Chimerix had said it would not provide the drug to the dying boy because if Hardy dies while on the drug, it could hurt the chance of the drug being approved in the future and being available for others.
 Plus the company has to pay since the drug isn’t covered by insurance.

-But the FDA and Chimerix were able to strike a deal where it would provide the drug through "compassionate use" and be allowed to study Hardy and anyone else who requests the drug.
+But the FDA and Chimerix were able to strike a deal where it would provide the drug through “compassionate use” and be allowed to study Hardy.